CUBRID/cubrid-manual/en/admin/shard.rst

 **Description**

 You can configure the parameters related to running CUBRID SHARD in the environment configuration file (**shard.conf**).
 Additionally, you can some CUBRID SHARD parameters while it is running by using the **shard_broker_changer** utility.
-For details about configuration of CUBRID SHARD parameters and dynamically changeable parameters see `CUBRID SHARD > Configuration <#admin_admin_shard_conf_comp_htm>`_.
+For details about configuration of CUBRID SHARD parameters and dynamically changeable parameters see :ref:`shard-configuration`.

 **Syntax**